golemfactory/golem-docs/src/pages/docs/creators/javascript/tutorials/using-reputation.md

 This script starts by noting that it will run on the Polygon network, which involves real transaction costs.
 After a brief pause, it initializes the Reputation System and sets up a TaskExecutor that uses a reputation-based filter for provider selection.

-### Customizing Provider Selection with Weight Adjustments
+### Fine-tuning Provider Selection with Weight Adjustments

-The Reputation System allows for customization of provider selection criteria through weight adjustments.
+The Reputation System allows for fine-tuning of provider selection criteria through weight adjustments.
 This means you can prioritize certain aspects of a provider's behavior, such as their success rate or uptime, to better match your project's needs.
 Here's how you can adjust these weights:

 ```js
 reputation.setProposalWeights({